immortalvm/ivm-implementations/README.md

-2. Whereas `as` only outputs the "linked" binary and symbols files (i.e. for all the code) and lets you choose the names of these files, `build` also produces binary and symbol files for each source file and puts them in a directory tree under "bin".
-The file suffixes are .b and .sym, respectively.
+2. Whereas `as` only outputs the "linked" binary and symbols files (i.e. for all the code) and lets you choose the names of these files, `build` also produces binary and symbol files for each source file and puts them in the directory tree under "dest dir".
+The file suffixes are `.b` and `.sym`, respectively.
 However, it also produces "linked" binary and symbol files.
-These have $ in the name before the suffix.
+These have `$` in the name before the suffix.

 In time, we plan to support incremental project builds.